nfour/Sublime-ECT/readme.md

-Sublime Text 2 Syntax highlighting for ECT, embedded CoffeeScript HTML
+Sublime Text 2 Syntax highlighting for ECT and ECO, embedded CoffeeScript HTML
+Additionally, as ECT is backward compatible with ECO, so is this.

 See: http://ectjs.com